ragsns/javaone-cloudfoundry-hol/exercises/exd/README.md

 cf push pcfdemo-producer
 ```

+You can deploy the service and bind it manually to the respective application(s) as well.

-Or you can deploy both these apps. with a single push command, just like before
+Or you can just deploy both these apps. with a single push command, like before

 ```
 cf push